 - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - These benefits are payable instead of any other benefits under this Plan for services related to treatment of mental health/substance abuse. - The deductible is \$2,000 for a Self Only enrollment or \$4,000 for a Self and Family enrollment.
 The family deductible can be satisfied by one or more family members.
-The deductible applies to all benefits in this section. - · After you have satisfied your deductible, coverage begins for Traditional medical services. - Under your Traditional medical coverage for covered medical expenses, you are responsible for your copayments for In-Network services and for coinsurance and amounts in excess of the Plan's allowance for Out-of-Network services. - The Out-of-Network benefits are the regular benefits of this Plan.
+The deductible applies to all benefits in this section. - After you have satisfied your deductible, coverage begins for Traditional medical services. - Under your Traditional medical coverage for covered medical expenses, you are responsible for your copayments for In-Network services and for coinsurance and amounts in excess of the Plan's allowance for Out-of-Network services. - The Non-Network benefits are the regular benefits of this Plan.
 In-Network benefits apply only when you use a Network provider.
 When a Network provider is not available, Out-of-Network benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works, with special sections for members who are age 65 or over.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - YOU MUST GET PREAUTHORIZATION FOR THESE SERVICES.
-See the instructions after the benefits descriptions below.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - YOU MUST GET PRECERTIFICATION FOR HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A MINIMUM \$500 PENALTY.
+Please refer to the precertification information shown in Section 3.